EDIorg/data-package-best-practices/EML-BP-doc/root_element.md

 The **packageId** attribute can be used to contain the same identifier as is used by the repository.

-See Section III for other information about EML documents in Metacat.

-_Context Note: The packageID attribute is required in all EML documents submitted to EDI.
-It is entered into the repository software, and the format is standardized to three parts: scope, package-number, revision.
+_Context Note: The packageID attribute is required in all EML documents submitted to the EDI repository.
+It is entered into the repository software, and theformat is standardized to three parts: scope, package-number, revision.
 The scope should be "edi" unless another scope is justified by prior arrangement.
 See Example 1._

----

 Example 1: attributes packageId, id, system, and scope
 ```xml